whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 ```

 All items of the root list has rendered without any issue.
 Now we have
 to render sub lists.
-We should store all child nodes in an
-array till rendering the folder name.
 Before that there is a small nit
 to fix.
-We can define a new function to render an item and reuse it in
+We can define a new function to render items and later we can
-both places.
+reuse it in both places.

 ```tsx
 # src/FileBrowser.tsx